bebopjmm/dnd5e-campaigns/the_equalizers/Gameplay/session1-01.md

 # The Giantslayer, session 01

-The party departed the *VILLAGE* the previous day enroute to the small hamlet of Frickley.
+The party departed the village of Berkton the previous day enroute to the small hamlet of Frickley.
 The campsite known by Salisha was comfortable enough and secure, the night passing without incident.
 The spring day was temperate with cloudy skies, hinting at rain.
 Rolling plains have given way to a light forest as you follow an overgrown dirt road that wends its way through the trees.

 ## Foul Fey